ynotstartups/notes/notes/what-am-i-doing-now.md

 # What Am I Doing Now?

-- Read _First Person Singular_ by Haruki Murakami
+- Read _Conversations With Friends_ by Sally Rooney
 - Continue to write

 ## Short Term Reminders